What is the EngD VEIV Centre?

 The VEIV Industrial Doctoral Training Centre (iDTC) supports doctoral training and research related to virtual envirornments, imaging and visualisation.
 We offer Engineering Doctorate and PhD programmes, which are both for high-flying Research Engineers who wish to pursue doctoral-level research.
 Each student is co-funded through academic funding and industrial sponsorship, typically on a 50/50 basis.

-For further information about the iDTC VEIV please contact the CDT's Manager, Dr Jamie O'Brien, or follow the links below.
+For further information about the iDTC VEIV please contact the Centre Manager, Dr Jamie O'Brien, or follow the links below.

 ( 6 Articles )

+- Modular EngD (Supported by a UCL Impact Award with industry sponsorship).
+Students undertake taught components over 2-3 years (195 credits), which includes flexible module choices, skills training and a research-led component.
 Each VEIV student's progression is assessed against a sequence of seven milestones.
 Importantly, all students must submit materials for assessment at Month 11, Month 23 and Month 35 after commencement of their programme.
-The requirements for each milestone may be met by pursuing the programme via one of two routes:

 ( 2 Articles )